-The total Award is \$3000, and it will be presented at the Westralian Association of Teachers of English to Speakers of Other Languages (WATESOL) AGM in November 2022.
+The total Award is \$3000; it can be split if two nominees cannot be separated or they have been working in the same school as a two-way learning team.
+The winner(s) will be announced at the Westralian Association of Teachers of English to Speakers of Other Languages (WATESOL) AGM in November 2022.
 We invite applications from both Aboriginal and non-Aboriginal teachers, and other Aboriginal Educators including Education Officers, Education Workers, and/or Liaison Officers.
 The award is open to colleagues who make a joint application, or to individual applicants.
 Applications will be judged on merit, based on the criteria of the applicant's role in the classroom.

-The award, sponsored by the Lindsay Cozens Trust, is also designed to extend the knowledge and skills of the recipients in teaching English to Aboriginal students.
-For the benefit of other educators, it is anticipated that the winners will utilise part of the award money to share their exemplary practice and its effect.
-Mentoring for achieving this is available through KMA committee members.
+The award, sponsored by the Lindsay Cozens Trust, is provided to enable the recipients to extend their knowledge and skills in teaching English to Aboriginal students and to share their exemplary practice with other educators.
 Award winners are also expected to construct a brief report, indicating how they used the prize money to extend their skills and experience, to the Kate Mullin Association (KMA), for publication on the KMA website.
+It is anticipated that the Principal of the winners' school will support their staff member(s) by assisting them to source and access suitable professional learning opportunities, managing the funds on their behalf, and mentoring them as they share their practice with other educators.

 Applications should be no more than two pages long and must include supporting evidence as appendices (additional to the application).
-Evidence could include student work samples, referee reports, emails, letters, etc. Applications must include at least one referee statement from an Aboriginal person, who may be an educator or community member.
+Evidence could include student work samples, referee reports, emails, letters, etc.

+Applications must include at least one referee statement from an Aboriginal person, who may be an educator or community member.

-The application form can be downloaded from the website: http://katemullinassociation.org/teacher-award/; all award submissions must be emailed to kmasecretary@iinet.net.au, Kate Mullin Association by 5.00 pm on Thursday 20 October, 2022.
+The application form can be downloaded from the website: http://katemullinassociation.org/teacher-award/; all award submissions must be emailed to kmasecretary@iinet.net.au, Kate Mullin Association by 5.00 pm on Wednesday 8 November, 2023.
 For advice and further information regarding award submissions, please contact Award Coordinator Bev Burnside at burnside.bev@gmail.com.

-^{1.} Including all those who work on improving SAE literacy outcomes for Aboriginal students: Aboriginal and non-Aboriginal teachers, Aboriginal and Islander Education Officers, Aboriginal Teaching Assistants and Aboriginal Education Workers.
+&lt;sup>1.
+Including all those who work on improving SAE literacy outcomes for Aboriginal students: Aboriginal and non-Aboriginal teachers, Aboriginal and Islander Education Officers, Aboriginal Teaching Assistants and Aboriginal Education Workers